mrdubya/print_bw/README.md

 Installation
 ============

-Download file into your colors directory.
+The recommended approach is use [Pathogen](https://github.com/tpope/vim-pathogen) and to clone this plugin into your bundle directory.

 License
 =======

-Copyright (c) 2002-2003 Mike Williams <mrmrdubya@gmail.com>
+Copyright (c) 2002-2015 Mike Williams <mrmrdubya@gmail.com>

 Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above